Tax warrants

 Request proof your warrant has been paid in full

-If you need proof that your warrant has been paid in full, we can send you one of the following:
+If you need proof you paid your warrant in full, we can send you one of the following:

 Warrant payoff letter